Interstate 86 (Pennsylvania–New York): Salamanca and Corning

-On July 21, 1985, construction was halted by protesting Senecas who did not accept the authority of the Seneca people.
+On July 21, 1985, construction was halted by protesting Senecas who did not accept the authority of the Seneca people’s leadership.
 The protest was organized in part by two owners of property in the path of the highway and involved the construction of an encampment on the right-of-way of the Southern Tier Expressway.
 The state had conducted studies on realigning the highway to bypass the disputed section; however, the Indians vacated the encampment five days later.
 A temporary injunction prohibiting further disruptions of the highway's construction was issued in early August, allowing work on the Salamanca–Seneca Junction (exit 23) section of the expressway to resume on August 13.
 This segment was completed by 1989 while the last section between Seneca Junction and Allegany was opened to traffic by 1995.

 Work on the Corning Bypass, a freeway around the northern and eastern fringes of the city of Corning, began in the mid-1980s.
 The first segment of the highway—between NY 414 (exit 46) and East Corning—was completed by 1989 while the rest opened in the mid-1990s.
-The completion of the Corning Bypass, the last substantial gap in the freeway, created a continuous, mostly limited-access highway between Erie, Pennsylvania, and Harriman, New York.
+The completion of the Corning Bypass, remedying the last substantial gap in the freeway, created a continuous, mostly limited-access highway between Erie, Pennsylvania, and Harriman, New York.
 The completed highway, designated as PA 17 and NY 17, served as a time-saving, toll-free alternate route to the Thruway for motorists going from the New York City area to Ohio and points west.
 In fact, the New York State Thruway Authority initially opposed the highway's construction, fearing the loss of toll revenue on its own route from motorists shunpiking via the new highway.